 He left the apartment for 1/2 hr, and I was so shaken, petrified, and scared and my son was so upset, I had to try and think how to handle this situation.
 We couldn’t think straight.
 We were alone in the night and threatened and we didn’t know where he was!
 So, we walked the area in vain trying to find somewhere to stay – it was really hilly and we had no map, (and my phone needed charging as we had been traveling all day on the train and their power wasn’t working in the train carriage, so we couldn’t even use Maps With Me, an app we usually use offline).
 I told my son we would have to stay and he was crying, so we walked back up the hill – we felt like we didn’t I know what to do.
 We had 2 large luggage cases and 2 small and it was wet and dark!
 Were we even safe to stay here?
 This was a nightmare!

-Then as we walk back to the apartment, the owner appears down the street asking me what I was going to do!
+Then as we walk back to the apartment, the owner appears on the street asking me what I was going to do!

-He then kept cutting me off when I tried to speak, and yelling at me angrily in Italian as I tried to talk, and I admire Explorason who asked him to “stop and let me finish speaking”.
+He then kept cutting me off when I tried to speak, yelling at me angrily in Italian as I tried to talk; and I admire Explorason who asked him to “stop and let me finish speaking”.

 He left once more and again came back again with the forty Euro – and had called a taxi.
 But because I had no idea if he was even coming back with the money it gave me no time to make an online reservation on my computer – I’d just managed to write down a couple of names and addresses of accommodation.
 We didn’t want to leave, this owner was forcing us to leave something we had already paid for.